ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     ???+ example "Example Output"

         ``` bash
-        Enter Sigining Private key passphrase:
+        Enter Signing Private key passphrase:
         ```

     !!!
 Tip
         The `echo` command takes care of the passphrase so you don't need to enter it manually.

     !!! warning
         If you run this command from a terminal window where you did not set the `passphrase` environment variable you will get an error saying `openpgp: invalid data: private key checksum failure`.
 You can also check to make sure you are in the right terminal window by running `echo "${passphrase}"` and the output should be the passphrase you set in the beginning of the "Create repository registration GPG signing key" section.

 ## Troubleshooting Secure Build